kehman18/alx-system_engineering-devops/0x00-shell_basics/README.md

-to list a long file format
+contains a command to list directories